mudrii/DevOps_test/README.md

 - Present Diagram in Draw.io
 - Present few options
-- From multiple option use one option and develop infrastructure as code in [Pulumi Python SDK](https://github.com/pulumi/pulumi/tree/master/sdk/python)
+- From multiple option use one option and develop infrastructure as code in [Terafform](https://www.terraform.io/)

 ### Infrastructure as a code requirements